Green Motion Air by Eaton, the Electric Aircraft Charger That Helps Airports to Reduce Their Carbon Footprint, Will Be on Show at the 2023 Paris Air Show

 The product benefits of Green Motion Air include a 10" colour touch-screen display for ease of use, which enables the user to pause and resume the charging session, cybersecurity protection, and secure user authentication.
 It is suitable for indoor and outdoor mounting, with cable extensions available for enhanced flexibility, or mobile use.

-Further details on Green Motion Air will be available at the Eaton Chalet, at the 2023 Paris Air Show at Le Bourget Airport, 19th to 25th June.
+Green Motion Air will be on show in the TotalEnergies booth, the SolarStratos booth, and details will also be available at the Eaton Chalet, at the 2023 Paris Air Show at Paris-Le Bourget Airport, 19th to 25th June.

 Eaton is an intelligent power management company dedicated to improving the quality of life and protecting the environment for people everywhere.
 We are guided by our commitment to do business right, to operate sustainably and to help our customers manage power today and well into the future.
 By capitalizing on the global growth trends of electrification and digitalization, we're accelerating the planet's transition to renewable energy, helping to solve the world's most urgent power management challenges, and doing what's best for our stakeholders and all of society.